dyrehaugen/jdt/blog/_posts/2020-06-19-Let-Nature-make-the-decision-for-us.md

 more players towards high-mitigation ambitions.

 That's just of hope in a pressed situation.
-May be 'Nature will decide for us' means that we will get all of evils - first: unlimited emissions growth - second: solar geoengineering - third: as geoengineering risks realizes - Nature decides (Collapse?)
+May be 'Nature will decide for us' means that we will get all of evils - first: unlimited emissions growth - second: solar geoengineering - third: as geoengineering risks realize - Nature decides (Collapse?)

 [Fabre on Geoenineering vs Ambitious Mitigation]({{ site.url }}/clm_geoengineering.html)